nschonni/healthvault-docs/healthvault/tools/acc/acc-create-or-edit-an-application-directory-page.md

 * **Directory name** Required.
 The directory name which is displayed in the directory listing for your application.
 * **Company name** Required.
 Name of your company.
 * **Company URL** Required.
 Link to the homepage of your company
 * **Company logo** Required.
 Logo for your company.
-This image may not be be greater than 150×150 pixels.
+This image may not be greater than 150×150 pixels.
 * **Company logo alternate text** Required.
 Alternate text to be displayed on mouseover for your logo image.
 * **Short description** Required.
 User friendly description of the app and its features.
 Cannot exceed 1024 characters.
 * **Long description** Optional.
 User friendly description of the app and its features.
 Cannot exceed 4096 characters.